Rajshah05/Robot_Planning_A-star_VFH/README.md

 # Robot_Planning_A-star_VFH

+The project involves planning and navigation of a differential drive robot from arbitrary start point to arbitrary destination point on a map with obstacles.
-Implemented A-star(for global planning) and Vector Field Histogram (for local planning) for a differential drive robot to autonomously plan and execute path using observations from a Lidar sensor.
+Implemented A-star for global planning of the robot and Vector Field Histogram (VFH) for local planning of the robot Planning is done based on observations from a LIDAR sensor

 # How to run